pandysong/blog/content/post/android_stuck_in_recovery_mode.md

 While the kernel failed to do that.

-The device driver would be different for u-boot and kernel.
+It is possible taht the device driver would be different for u-boot and kernel.
 After browsing the code, it is found that in the following code:

 ```
 drivers/mmc/core/host.c